 Alternatives to GoDaddy for high-risk site owners

-While it’s still possible to sell various high-risk products (like vape, FFL, or tactical products) using GoDaddy via a buy now button, this does require quite a workaround.
-It’s not the easiest way to sell high-risk products online.
-This is why we want to at least float some alternatives should you wish to check other ways that you can sell your products.
+While it’s still possible to sell various high-risk products using GoDaddy via the older method of setting up a buy now button within the gateway, It’s not the easiest way to sell high-risk products online.

 If you’re looking for all-in-one e-commerce solutions, there are plenty of site builders that offer e-commerce functionality to high-risk business owners.
-This includes Shopify, Wix, and especially, BigCommerce.
-All three of these will give you “the whole package” in terms of creating, managing, and selling your products.
+This includes Shopify, WooCommerce, and, BigCommerce.
+All three of these will give you “the whole package” to create, manage, and sell your products.

-It’s important to mention that depending on your industry (online cigar, FFL, vape, etc.) we will recommend that you connect a specific processor to the Authorize.Net gateway, and our preferred partners and independent agents will set it all up for you.
+Depending on your industry, we will recommend that you connect a specific payment processor to the Authorize.Net gateway.
+This piece is essential in order to avoid shut down merchant accounts and held money.
+Our preferred partners and independent agents will set it all up for you.
 Contact us first before getting too far down the line with this process.

-Feel free to contact us with any questions or for a payment gateway recommendation, with no obligation to sign up – or pay for anything!
+Feel free to contact us with any questions or for a high-risk GoDaddy payment gateway recommendation.